mnxcotton/Depression-Veterans/README.md

 Results may be affected by self-reported measures, sample size, and the characteristics of the selected NHANES sample.

 ## Key Findings
+Among the seven models, gradient boosting had the best predictive performance.
+Variables related to memory, sleep, and work are strongly influential.
-Memory, sleep, work capability, and recreational activity levels were among the factors associated with depression in the selected analyzed sample.
+In addition, memory, sleep, work capability, and recreational activity levels were among the factors associated with depression in the selected analyzed sample.

 ## Code
 Selected code is withheld to protect the originality of the analysis.
 Representative excerpts and methodology are provided for demonstration purposes.